Dutch (1991 film): Plot

 Doyle calls his father, whom he discovers has lied about his trip to London; he instead spent the holidays with a girlfriend.
-Stunned by his father's betrayal, and wounded by Dutch's accusation that he "hates his mother", Doyle begins to regret his callous attitude.
-Dutch initially gives up and wants to call Natalie for assistance, but Doyle refuses and insists on getting home on their own.
-They sneak a ride on the back of a semi-truck and are assaulted by security guards at a trailer drop yard; Doyle brandishes his BB gun and feigns insanity, pretending that voices in his head are telling him to kill the guards, which frightens them enough to allow their escape.
+Stunned by his father's betrayal, and wounded by Dutch's accusation that Doyle "hates his mother", Doyle begins to regret his callous attitude.
+Dutch initially relents and wants to call Natalie for assistance, but Doyle refuses and insists on getting home on their own.
+They sneak a ride on the back of a semi-truck.
+When they are assaulted by security guards at a trailer drop yard, Doyle brandishes his BB gun and feigns insanity, pretending that voices in his head are telling him to kill the guards, which frightens them enough to allow their escape.

-The two enter a restaurant, where they meet a married couple who takes them to a homeless shelter in Hammond, Indiana for the night.
+Dutch and Doyle enter a restaurant, where they meet a married couple who take them to a homeless shelter in Hammond, Indiana for the night.
 At the shelter, Doyle grows fond of a young girl and her family.
-While getting to know them, he finally realizes that he has been neglecting his mother and indeed wants to be with her for the holidays.
-It is also eventually revealed that Dutch is a successful contractor and, while not as ostentatious, he is just as wealthy as Reed and his snobbish crowd.
+While becoming acquainted, he finally realizes that he has been neglecting his mother and indeed wants to be with her for the holidays.

-On Thanksgiving day, the family drives Dutch and Doyle to Natalie's home, where Reed is waiting.
-Doyle reunites with his mother and reveals to Reed that he knows the truth about his trip to London.
+On Thanksgiving Day, the family drives Dutch and Doyle to Natalie's home, where Reed is waiting.
+Dutch explains that he owns a large construction company, and he hires the family's father so they can afford to leave the homeless shelter.
+Doyle reunites with his mother and reveals to Reed that he knows the truth about his supposed trip to London.
 When Doyle decides to stay with his mother instead of Reed for Thanksgiving, Reed evicts Natalie from the house, which he owns.
-Dutch follows Reed outside as he departs and hits Reed in the forehead with his pinky ring.
-He then demands that Reed show more respect to Natalie and become a better father to Doyle, to which a dazed Reed agrees.
+Dutch follows Reed outside as he departs and hits Reed.
+He demands that Reed show more respect to Natalie and become a better father to Doyle, to which a dazed Reed agrees.

-As Natalie, Dutch and Doyle sit down to begin their Thanksgiving feast, Dutch asks Doyle to retrieve Dutch's coat, as it contains a very special gift for Natalie.
-As Doyle walks away, Dutch pulls the BB gun Doyle originally shot him with and finally gets his revenge by shooting him in the groin.
+As Natalie, Dutch and Doyle sit to begin their Thanksgiving feast, Dutch asks Doyle to retrieve Dutch's coat, as it contains a very special gift for Natalie.
+As Doyle walks away, Dutch shoots Doyle's BB gun at Doyle, receiving his revenge by shooting him in the groin.